notunrandom/homebrew-cardano/README.md

 # Cardano Homebrew tap

-This is a Homebrew tap to install the Cardano node (more tools coming soon).
+This is a Homebrew tap to install the Cardano node, and some associated tools.

 [![Demo](https://img.youtube.com/vi/Yd2lQGLwqgI/0.jpg)](https://www.youtube.com/watch?v=Yd2lQGLwqgI)

 ## Prerequisites